 - 2. What programming languages are used in the project?
 What is the major language? - 3.
 What is the development environment, and how hard is it to download and install it?
 Is it easy to find information about this? - 4.
 Does the project depend on external additional software modules such as database or graphics libraries? - 5.
-How complicated is the code and how large is it? - 6.
+How complicated is the code and how large is it (you might have to look elsewhere for this)? - 6.
 How mature is the project?
 Is it very new, or has it been around for a long time?
 Does it have a stable release yet?